google-research/pyreach/pyreach/gyms/docs/gym_api.md

     relative to the workcell origin is returned in the observation under the `pose` key.

+*   `stale_image_dectect`: (Optional, default = None) When a set to a float, a image timeout is specified that causes a PyReachError execption to be raised whenever the a image is older than the specified timeout.

 #### Depth Camera Configuration

 The [`Reach Depth Camera Device`](#depth-camera-device) is initialized with the